karthik05k9/karthik05k9/README.md

 # About Me

 I'm a CS grad student at USC.
-I build AI systems and Full stack projects, that actually hold up under real load, real users, and real deadlines,
+I build AI systems and Full stack projects, that actually hold up under real load, real users, and real deadlines.

 My work lives at the intersection of: